 Notice of Public Meeting

-The CT DEEP Marine Fisheries Program is holding a Public Meeting to get input on 2017 management options to comply with the joint Mid-Atlantic Fishery Management Council (MAFMC) / Atlantic States Marine Fisheries Commission (ASMFC) fishery management plans for summer flounder and black sea bass.
+CT DEEP Marine Fisheries Division is holding a Public Meeting to get input on management options to comply with the joint Mid-Atlantic Fishery Management Council / Atlantic States Marine Fisheries Commission fishery management plan for black sea bass.
+We are also seeking input on options for managing the bonus striped bass tag program.

 CT DEEP Marine Headquarters